LauraAmabili/DigitalForensics/MLforFraudDetection.md

 you relate input/output in a mathematical copmplez way -> black box you have to find a way of opening it and interpret the results

 this three can be applied to any ML black box
-1. variable selection
+#### 1. variable selection
 undestand the variable that are activately contributing to the output in  linear and logistic you have p-value, in NN no p value possible solution: is a GRAPHICAL one ( analyzed by humans)-> HINTON DIAGRAMS -> size and color of the square to understand the diagram
 (Performance-driven) Selection: Backward Variable Selection It does not offer a clear insight into its internal workings.
 The relationship between the inputs and the output remains nonlinear and complex.

-2. rule extraction
+#### 2. rule extraction
 Extract if-then classification rules, mimicking the behavior of the neural network:
 ● Decompositional technique: decompose the network’s internal workings by inspecting weights and/or activation values.
 ● Pedagogical technique: consider the neural network as a black box and use the neural network predictions as input to a white-box analytical technique such as decision trees
-○ Can essentially be used with any underlying algorithm
+Can essentially be used with any underlying algorithm

+ The rule sets must be evaluated in terms of Accuracy, conciseness and fidelity that measures to what extent the extracted rule set succeeds in mimicking the neural network.

-3. two stage models
+### 3. two stage models
+1. Estimate an easy-to-understand model first (e.g., linear regression, logistic regression).
+a.
+This will give us the interpretability part.
+2. Use a neural network to predict the errors made by the simple model using the same set of predictors.
+a. performance benefit of using a nonlinear model.

 # Support vector machine
 tries to separate the two different classes